plumvillage/newsletter/src/en/articles/br-phap-luu--thays-vision-for-wake-up-schools.md

 author: Brother Chân Pháp Lưu & Orla O’Sullivan
 ---

-<p class="editors-preface">Orla is a senior member of the Order of Interbeing and the International Coordinator of Wake Up Schools.
-She has founded two sanghas in Dublin, one for adults and one for families and teaches how to build happier communities.</p>
+<p class="editors-preface">Orla is a member of the Order of Interbeing and the International Coordinator of Wake Up Schools.
+She has founded two sanghas in Dublin, one for adults and one for families and teaches how to build happier communities.<br/>
+Br.
+Phap Luu has been involved in WakeUp Schools since its inception in 2012.</p>

 Thay, one of the first monks to include elements of Western science and philosophy in the monastic curriculum, has always been curious about *how* we learn and how we can *live together*.